 - Squat with your forearms overlapping at chest level.

-- At the bottom of your squat rotate to one side then rotate back to center before standing up.
+- At the bottom, rotate to one side then rotate back to center before standing up.
 Repeat this process by twisting to the other side on your next repetition.

 Rotating Side Plank